-One of the greatest advantages of scalp micropigmentation (SMP) is the fact that this hair loss solution is incredibly low maintenance.
+One of the greatest advantages of scalp micropigmentation (SMP) is that this hair loss solution is incredibly low maintenance.
 Unlike OTC treatments and certain medical hair loss treatments, scalp micropigmentation does not involve a daily, weekly, or even monthly treatment regimen.
 Once the tattoo is done, it’s done.

 Hair stubble look

-For men with a shaved head or who are completely bald, scalp micro pigmentation can create a natural stubble look, no matter what degree of Norwood hair loss you have.
+For men with a shaved head or who are completely bald, scalp micro-pigmentation can create a natural stubble look, no matter what degree of Norwood hair loss you have.

 Thickens hair and bald spots

 Furthermore, both men and women get scalp micropigmentation to hide bald spots and reduce the signs of a thinning hairline.
 Read what we got on Hair Tattoo For Women, What Results Can You Expect.

 Recreates your hairline

-Does not require invasive surgery
+It does not require invasive surgery.

-Follicular unit transplant procedures, also known as FUT, typically leave a huge scar across the back of your head.
+Follicular unit transplant procedures, also known as FUT, typically leave a massive scar across the back of your head.
 While scarring is less with follicular unit extraction or FUE, it’s still quite painful and leaves small scars that fade over time.

 Camouflage transplant scars

-With SMP, you can cover up transplant scars from past procedures, so that your hair looks naturally thick.
+With SMP, you can cover up transplant scars from past procedures so that your hair looks naturally thick.